Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 #### Objectives

 Functions the straps **must** perform:
-* Carry the weight of the full smile >2kg
+* Carry the weight of the Miniature Smile >2kg
 * Adjust to fit body size
-* Not significantly increase weight of smile
+* Not significantly increase weight of Smile
-  * Should not weigth more than the current backpack design for the larger smile
+  * Should not weigth more than the current backpack design for the larger Smile
 * Be padded to provide comfortable fit for health worker
-* Have strong attatchments to smile box
+* Have strong attatchments to Smile box

 Functions the straps **could** perform:
 * Provide option for shoulder carrying
 * Provide option for backpack carrying
 * Have ability to fit larger smile by same attatchments
-* could carry the weight of the large smile >3.5kg
+* could carry the weight of the large Smile >3.5kg
-* Integrate vaccine recoding cards
+* Integrate vaccine recording cards

 #### Guitar Strap